If KiwiSaver isn’t an option to help you into your first home - don’t let that hold you back.

 2. You’ll have the freedom to choose your contribution

-For some Kiwis, having fewer opportunities than usual to spend during lockdown has left them with an unexpected nest egg.
+For some Kiwi, having fewer opportunities than usual to spend during lockdown last year, or not being able to travel overseas has left them with an unexpected nest egg.

 In our low-interest environment, investing your lump sum is more likely to grow your wealth than putting it into a savings account or term deposit.

 The beauty of managed funds is being able to choose how much you want to contribute.
 With Kiwi Wealth Managed Funds, you can open a new account from $100 and make contributions of as little as $1.

 Even if you’re making small contributions, investing regularly can make a big difference to your wealth over time.

 3. You’ll have the flexibility to access your money